 What Happens When You Stop?
 A Compassionate Look at Life after Weight Loss Injections

 Weight loss injections like Ozempic and Wegovy have soared in popularity in recent years, often framed as a breakthrough for those struggling with weight and health.
-For many, these medications represent hope - perhaps after years of dieting, battling emotional eating, or feeling stuck in a cycle of weight gain and loss.
+For some, these medications have felt like a lifeline - especially those who have years of feeling stuck, judged or unsupported.
+I understand the desperation that can come from struggling with food or body image, and the hope that medications might finally bring relief.

-But what happens if and when you stop taking them?
+But what happens if and when you stop taking them - what next?

-The aim of this blog is not to judge or criticise, but to bring attention to the bigger picture, raise awareness of the challenges around coming off these medications, and explore how else you can support yourself in sustainable ways.
+This blog isn’t about passing judgment.
+I fully respect personal autonomy and the many factors that influence people’s decisions about weight and health, and I don’t see the choice to take them as right or wrong.
+My aim with this blog is to bring attention to the bigger, longer-term picture, raise awareness of the challenges around coming off these medications, and explore how else you can support yourself in sustainable and compassionate ways.

 How Weight Loss Injections WorK